Jennifer Schlecht Memorial Scholarship Fund

 Katherine Kennedy at her field practice site, Rakai Health Sciences Program (RHSP) in Uganda

 Katherine Kennedy worked with the Rakai Health Sciences Program (RHSP) in Uganda, a collaboration among Makerere, Columbia, and Johns Hopkins Universities.
 Katherine performed quantitative data analysis for a project focused on the timing of puberty and its relation to school enrollment and social transitions among adolescents.
 She will continue to work with RHSP this academic year on a research grant related to orphanhood and HIV in the Rakai community.
-Read more about her experience.
+Read more about her experience(link is external and opens in a new window).

 Esther Parker at her field practice site, the African Population Health and Research Center (APHRC) in Kenya